Continuing to shine a light on mental health awareness

 In the UK, one in four people will experience a mental health issue in any given year.

 The stigma often associated with mental health means people may not recognise what’s happening or are too afraid to ask for help.
 At PwC, we’re proudly committed to ending this stigma.

 "Our focus on mental health, particularly through our Green Light to Talk campaign, is one of the ways we show we care, and is crucial in empowering our people to speak up when they need help.
-Normalising conversations about mental health is good for our people, and for our business."
+Normalising conversations about mental health and promoting hope for recovery is good for our people, and for our business."

 Our latest 'This is Me' video looks at some of our people’s experiences of mental health issues within different cultures and communities.
 Members of our faith networks share their stories to encourage more conversations about mental wellbeing, to help tackle taboos and ensure that people get the support they need.

 Our 'This is Me' campaign was created to mark World Mental Health Day 2016.
 We were one of 50 companies taking part in this initiative, run by the Lord Mayor's appeal team.